numba/numba/docs/source/cuda-reference/kernel.rst

 ~~~~~~~~~~~~~~~~~~

 A subset of the CUDA Math API's integer intrisics are available.
 For further
-documentation, including semantics, please refer to the `relevant CUDA Toolkit
+documentation, including semantics, please refer to the `CUDA Toolkit
 documentation
 <docs.nvidia.com/cuda/cuda-math-api/group__CUDA__MATH__INTRINSIC__INT.html>`_.